-I first saw this spring wreath on Pinterest and just loved the simplicity of it (you know I’m all about keeping things simple!)
+I first saw this spring wreath by a lady called Patty at Capture the Details and just loved the simplicity of it (you know I’m all about keeping things simple!)
 Of course there are loads of spring wreaths in the shops to buy, but let’s be honest – some can work out pretty expensive.
 And you’re missing out on the fun and satisfaction of making one.
-Here’s what you’ll need to create your own with some basic materials.
+Here’s how I recreated Patty’s design with some basic materials.

 here’s what you need